-$1,000,000 per occurrence
+$2,000,000 per occurrence

-$2,000,000 general aggregate.
+$2,000,000 general aggregate

+Sexual Abuse & Molestation: $2,000,000 per claim/aggregate.

+The Sexual Abuse & Molestation policy shall be endorsed to name the LEA, its officials, its subsidiaries, employees, and the Board of Education as additional insureds.

+ADDITIONAL INSURANCE REQUIREMENTS

+A. Contractor, upon execution of this Contract and periodically thereafter upon request, shall furnish the LEA with certificates of insurance and applicable endorsements evidencing such coverage.
+Acceptance of CONTRACTOR’S Certificates of Insurance shall not relieve CONTRACTOR of the insurance requirements nor decrease the liability of CONTRACTOR under this Agreement.
+It is CONTRACTOR’S responsibility to ensure its compliance with these insurance requirements.
+Any actual or alleged failure on the part of the LEA to obtain proof of the insurance required under this Agreement shall not in any way be construed to be a waiver of any right or remedy of the LEA, in this or any regard.

-E. Contractor, upon execution of this Contract and periodically thereafter upon request, shall furnish the LEA with certificates of insurance evidencing such coverage.
-The certificate of insurance shall include a ten (10) day non-renewal notice provision.
-The Commercial General Liability and Automobile Liability policy shall name the LEA and the Board of Education additional insured’s premiums on all insurance policies and shall be paid by Contractor and shall be deemed included in CONTRACTOR’s obligations under this contract at no additional charge.
+The Commercial General Liability, including Sexual Abuse & Molestation, and Automobile Liability policy shall be endorsed to name the LEA, its officials, its subsidiaries, employees, and the Board of Education as additional insuredss for all ongoing and completed operations.
+Premiums on all insurance policies and shall be paid by Contractor and shall be deemed included in CONTRACTOR’s obligations under this contract at no additional charge.

 Any deductibles or self-insured retentions above $100,000 must be declared to and approved by the LEA.
 At its option, LEA may require the CONTRACTOR, at the CONTRACTOR’s sole cost, to: (a) cause its insurer to reduce to levels specified by the LEA or eliminate such deductibles or self-insured retentions with respect to the LEA, its officials and employees, or (b) procure a bond guaranteeing payment of losses and related investigation.